Alameda whipsnake: ESA listing history

-The Alameda whipsnake was first listed as a threatened species under the California Endangered Species Act in 1971 and the US Endangered Species Act listed it in 1997.
+The Alameda whipsnake was first listed as threatened under the California Endangered Species Act in 1971 and the US Endangered Species Act listed it in 1997.
 The first 5-year review was established in 2011 and recommended no change from current listing.
-The California Environmental Quality Act and California Endangered Species Act afforded the Alameda whipsnake some conservation benefits prior to its being federally listed, but these laws by themselves were far from adequate to protect the species.
-The listing of the Alameda whipsnake as a federally threatened species will increase the ability of public land agencies to promote conservation and management plans that take into consideration the specialized environmental and biological needs of this snake.
+The California Environmental Quality Act and California Endangered Species Act afforded the Alameda whipsnake some conservation benefits prior to its being federally listed, but these laws by themselves were far from adequate to protect the snake.
+The listing of the Alameda whipsnake as federally threatened will increase the ability of public land agencies to promote conservation and management plans that take into consideration the specialized environmental and biological needs of this snake.
 These plans include an increased ability to conduct prescribed burns throughout the whipsnake's range; control native, introduced, and feral predators; regulate recreational use, and develop educational programs for the benefit of the Alameda whipsnake.
 With appropriate management, areas of open space managed by the East Bay Regional Park District, East Bay Municipal Utilities District, and Mount Diablo State Park may be better utilized to protect the Alameda Whipsnake.